nrfconnect/sdk-nrf/doc/nrf/libraries/networking/nrf_cloud_log.rst

 Overview
 ********

-This library provides an API for either REST-based or MQTT-based applications to send logs to nRF Cloud.
+This library provides an API for REST-, MQTT-, or CoAP-based applications to send logs to nRF Cloud.
-For MQTT-based applications, you can enable or disable logging as well as change the logging level remotely using the nRF Cloud portal or `nRF Cloud Patch Device State`_ REST API.
+For MQTT- and CoAP-based applications, you can enable or disable logging as well as change the logging level remotely using the nRF Cloud portal or `nRF Cloud Patch Device State`_ REST API.
 For REST-based applications, the enabled state and logging level can be controlled at compile time or at run time on the device, but not from the cloud.

 Each JSON log message contains the following elements: